NitinJami/csgo-ds/README.md

 ## VM Lifecycle

 * Managed by Azure Automation account.
-* Auto-shutdown daily at 9:30PM PST.
+* Auto-shutdown daily at 11PM PST.
-* Auto-start daily at 5PM PST.
+* Auto-start daily at 6PM PST.
-  * csgoserver is launched at boot by systemd.
+  * csgoserver is launched at boot by cronjob.
-  * csgoserver is checked for updates upon boot using cronjob.
+  * csgoserver is checked for updates upon boot using lgsm cfg option.

 ## Configuration files